hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The test files should access the page via the use of page objects.
 Each page on the csv2 website has one page class, stored in the `web_test_page_objects` module.

 A page object is essentially a class containing functions to perform all actions performable on the page it represents.
 It is an interface through which the test objects know how to locate, click, type, and perform actions on the page.
 One page object method should perform one specific click, type, location, or similar action - ie, while the same page object function may be used to click checkboxes adding a user to different groups, a different function should be used to click the superuser checkbox.
-Actions that are repeated a lot (such as the interaction functions in `web_test_interactions`) should be refactored into a common file, rather than being made a multipurpose file in the page object.
+Actions that are repeated a lot (such as the interaction functions in `web_test_interactions`) should be refactored into a common file, rather than being made a multipurpose function in the page object.
 Functions should also be named appropriately, so that someone scrolling through the test code without looking at the page objects file would know, in UI terms, what the test is attempting to do.

 A new page object should inherit from the `Page` class, which will give it access to the driver and any website-wide components (such as the top navigation bar and error messages).
 Any interaction with that page should be done via methods implemented in that page class.